-We know from research and people’s personal stories that feelings can range from anger, despair, denial, bargaining, fear and anxiety to peace, acceptance and tranquillity.
+We know from research and people’s personal stories that when approaching death, feelings can range from anger, despair, denial, bargaining, fear and anxiety to peace, acceptance and tranquillity.
 We don’t all feel the same way – you might experience lots of different emotions at different times.

-Everybody has their own way of coping with emotions throughout life.
-Many people tell us that talking and sharing their feelings and emotions helps.
-When you talk about how you feel, you may find that you can identify what matters most to you, what your usual coping mechanisms are, and what future decisions you might need to make about future.
+Everybody has their own way of coping with difficult emotions.
+Many people find that talking and sharing their feelings and emotions helps.
+When you talk about how you feel, you may find that you can identify what matters most to you, what your usual coping mechanisms are, and what decisions you might need to make about future.
 We have more information on talking to loved ones about death.

 Finding practical ways to cope with how you’re feeling might help you in the final stages, to help bring focus and structure into your day.
 This could be something simple, like writing in a diary or making a list of things you enjoy.
 You don’t necessarily have to do them, just thinking about happy memories could help.

 Marie Curie has more information and advice on things you can do to help with emotional pain during the end of life on their website.

 How do I talk to children and young people?

 It can be difficult to know how to talk about the end of life with children or grandchildren.
 We describe what you can do to help you talk to children about dying and death.

 Dealing with spiritual needs at the end of life

 We all have our own traditions, beliefs or questions about our lives.
 Towards the end of life, you may become more aware of these feelings, or your beliefs might change.